TusharSanchaniya-mi/rx-swift-swiftui/README.md

 This demo contains of simple email and password field validation in which check the fields and provide appropriate an error if exist otherwise will print success log.

-## Instructions to run the app ⚙️.
+## Instructions to run the app. ⚙️

 1. Navigate to the project directory.
 2. open terminal to that directory path.